 At Dignity Health - St. Rose Dominican hospitals, our occupational therapists (OTs) work with you to manage your condition or heal from a stroke or neurosurgery.
-St. Rose partners with Stanford Health Care to deliver advanced neurosurgery and recovery, from start to finish.
 Find a neurologist or neurosurgeon associated with St. Rose or call (702) 616-4900 to see if you would benefit from occupational rehabilitation in Las Vegas or Henderson, NV.

 During occupational rehabilitation, OTs work with you using the following techniques:

 - Activities of daily living training, including bathing, dressing, feeding yourself, and driving